GabriellJacinto/gabrielljacinto.github.io/content/library/L’existentialisme est un Humanisme.md

 ---
-{"date":"2023-09-03","tags":["book/nonfiction","done"],"topic":"[[Philosophy]]","start":"2020-02-22","finish":"2020-03-06","author":"[[Jean-Paul Sartre\|Jean-Paul Sartre]]","year":1946,"sr-due":"2024-01-22","sr-interval":25,"sr-ease":270,"publish":true,"PassFrontmatter":true}
+{"date":"2023-09-03","tags":["book/nonfiction", ],"topic":"[[Philosophy]]","start":"2020-02-22","finish":"2020-03-06","author":"[[Jean-Paul Sartre|Jean-Paul Sartre]]","year":1946,"sr-due":"2024-01-22","sr-interval":25,"sr-ease":270,"publish":true,"PassFrontmatter":true}
 ---

 >[!done]+ How *L’existentialisme est un Humanisme* Changed Me
 > Literary works themselves don’t change us, it’s what we choose to do with the ideas they present that has the real impact.
 For me, one of the key takeaways was understanding humanity’s need to believe in a god—not as a truth, but as a way of creating meaning out of the chaos we experience.
 Furthermore, the idea that identity and action are shaped by both our own cognition and the perceptions of others strengthened the foundation of thought I had already been building about the interconnectedness of personal and social constructs.

 >[!done]+ Three-Sentence Summary
-> \> be french philosopher
+> \> be french philosopher<br>
-> \> does a TED talk after his book [[library/Being and Nothingness\|Being and Nothingness]] made the French intellectuals and wannabes lose their minds
+> \> does a TED talk after his book [[library/Being and Nothingness\|Being and Nothingness]] made the French intellectuals and wannabes lose their minds<br>
-> \> basically says "life has no built-in meaning, we just make up stuff to feel special"
+> \> basically says "life has no built-in meaning, we just make up stuff to feel special"<br>
-> \> concludes life has no divine meaning, we're all lost, but also completely responsible for our actions and choices
+> \> concludes life has no divine meaning, we're all lost, but also completely responsible for our actions and choices<br>

 # Notes